jimhigson/oboe.js-dissertation/main/main.md

 object which has number, street, and town properties is an address.
 Applied to JSON, duck typing takes an individualistic approach by deriving type from the node in itself rather than the situation in which it is found.
-Because I find this selection technique simple and powerful I decided to add it to my JSONPath variant.
 As discussed in section
 \ref{jsonpathxpath}, JSONPath's syntax is designed to resemble the equivalent Javascript accessors but Javascript has no syntax for a value-free list of object keys.
-The closest available notation is for object literals so I created a duck-type syntax derived from this by omitting the values, quotation marks, and commas.
+The closest available Javascript notation is that for object literals so a duck-type syntax was derived from this by omitting the values, quotation marks, and commas.
 The address type described above would be written as `{number street town}`.
 Field order is insignificant so `{a b}` and `{b a}` are equivalent.

-It is difficult to generalise but when selecting items from a document I believe it will often be useful if nodes which are covariant with the given type are also matched.
+It is difficult to generalise but when selecting items it is often useful if nodes which are covariant with the given type are also matched.
 We may consider that there is a root duck type `{}` which matches any node, that we create a sub-duck-type if we add to the list of required fields, and a super-duck-type if we remove